Hips, Hips, Hooray!

 Hips, Hips, Hooray! is a 1934 American pre-Code slapstick comedy starring Bert Wheeler, Robert Woolsey, Ruth Etting, Thelma Todd and Dorothy Lee.
 During its initial theatrical run, it was preceded by the two-color Technicolor short Not Tonight, Josephine, directed by Edward F. Cline.

 Plot

 Amelia Frisby owns a beauty-supply business.
-Andy Williams and Dr. Bob Dudley convince her to hire them as salesman to promote her new flavored lipstick.
+Andy Williams and Dr. Bob Dudley convince her to hire them as salesmen to promote her new flavored lipstick.